 What is lazy eye?

-She turns her head when watching TV
+They turn their head when watching TV

-She's having trouble with math
+They are having trouble with math

 Slight misalignment of the eyes can cause double vision or blur a page in a book, says Dr. Epley.
 Sometimes, strabismus can cause the eyes to separate objects and put the image on the wrong line.
-"Math is a problem, because the numbers are stacked on different levels, and it's hard for the brain to transition from one level to the next," says Dr. Epley.
-"Trying to refocus the stronger of the two eyes creates distraction and takes away from a child's comprehension of the task at hand as well as her accuracy."
+“Math is a problem, because the numbers are stacked on different levels, and it’s hard for the brain to transition from one level to the next,” says Dr. Epley.
+“Trying to refocus the stronger of the two eyes creates a distraction and takes away from a child’s comprehension of the task at hand as well as her accuracy.”

-He has delays in reading
+They have delays in reading

 When children enter school and begin reading, those with a lazy eye often become fatigued while reading.
 The lazy eye causes children to lose their place when reading, skip or re-read little words, misread and substitute the little words, and add words into sentences.
-"They start to avoid those things because they don't think those things are fun, especially when the print gets smaller," says Dr. Lederer.
-"It takes a lot more energy for them to maintain their concentration on the page for a sustained period."
-(Instill these good reading habits in your young kids.)
+“They start to avoid those things because they don’t think those things are fun, especially when the print gets smaller,” says Dr. Lederer.
+“It takes a lot more energy for them to maintain their concentration on the page for a sustained period.”

-She has difficulty with fine motor skills
+They have difficulty with fine motor skills

 Lazy eye symptoms include difficulty with fine motor skills, such as writing.
 Dr. Epley says the lazy eye can affect depth perception, making it difficult to stay on one line when writing.
 If you notice your child writing above or below the line, it could be a sign her eyes are not working together properly.

 A lazy eye can cause people to look like they have an attention problem, says Dr. Lederer.
 Lazy eye causes children to have difficulty maintaining focus during tasks that require visual attention for long periods of time.
-If you notice your child's attention straying while reading or performing other visually oriented tasks, it could be a sign their vision needs to be tested.
+If you notice your child’s attention straying while reading or performing other visually-oriented tasks, it could be a sign their vision needs to be tested.

-She has difficulty playing sports
+They have difficulty playing sports